BasicPrimitives/javascript/apireference/algorithms.md

  `onTreeNodeWithIndexItemCallback(nodeid, node, index)`

-Callback function to loop theough range of children for the given node
+Callback function to loop through range of children for the given node

  Returns: `boolean` - returns true to break the iteration of nodes and exit.